zineos/aimet/Docs/featureguide/adascale.rst

 Step 1
 ~~~~~~

-Use AIMET's :ref:`quantization simulation<quantsim-index>` to create a QuantSimModel object
+Use AIMET's :ref:`quantization simulation<quantsim-index>` to create a QuantSimModel object.

 .. tab-set::
     :sync-group: platform